Notification (CALL)

 As an operator, you receive Notifications and react to them accordingly.
 They are either e-mails or online messages.
 You access the online messages by clicking either the bell icon in the menu bar or the link on the web notification sent by your browser.

 Example: A Job usually needs few minutes to finish.
 If it takes longer, something might have gone wrong.
 You want to be informed of this situation as soon as possible.
-For this purpose, you create a Notification object and assign it to the Job.
-You assign it in the Actions on Runtime Deviations section on the Runtime page of the Job definition.
+For this purpose, you create a Notification object that sends an email to a list of Users and assign this Notification to the Job.
+You assign Notifications to Jobs in the Actions on Runtime Deviations section on the Runtime page of the Job definition.

 For more information, see: